One River, Two Streams: The New First United Methodist Church

 1925: First Methodist builds and operates a community house incorporating educational and recreational space for the church and neighborhood.

 1928: The church of many names moves to its Chester Park area location, where it becomes an anchor for the neighborhood.

 1940s: The long-standing tradition of serving a roast beef dinner begins at Chester Park.

 1954: An education wing is added at Chester Park to accommodate growing numbers of Baby Boom children.

-2013: Chester Park building is sold, with 90% of prceeds reserved for improvements to the Coppertop building.
+2013: Chester Park building is sold, with 90% of proceeds reserved for improvements to the Coppertop building.
 Two years later, these funds provided a nice beginning for a capital campaign.

 2016: The new First UMC celebrates 50 years of ministry, 50 years of providing hope and healing from the Skyline.
-The Coppertop church is a local landmark and a significant architectural structure, recognized nationally and internationally.
-More important it continues to provide our congregation unique opportunities to minister to the community as well as to our members.
+The Coppertop Church is a local landmark and a significant architectural structure, recognized nationally and internationally.
+More importantly, it continues to provide our congregation with unique opportunities to minister to the community as well as to our members.